 After turning down an offer to play football for Bear Bryant at Alabama, Riley decided instead to play basketball for Adolph Rupp at Kentucky from 1963-67.
 He was a collegiate star, earning team MVP honors three times and averaging 22 points per game on the Wildcats’ famed “Rupp’s Runts” squad that lost in the 1966 NCAA Finals to Texas Western.
 A gifted athlete, he was an 11th-round draft choice of the NFL’s Dallas Cowboys in 1967 although he never played college football.
 His brother, Lee, played defensive back for the Detroit Lions, Philadelphia Eagles, and New York Giants of the NFL (1955-60) and for the New York Titans of the American Football League (1961-62).
 His father, Leon, was a major league catcher/outfielder with Philadelphia in 1944 and became a minor league manager in the Phillies’ organization.

 Along with his wife, Chris, Riley has been involved with numerous charity and community service projects throughout his career.
-They founded The Miami HEAT Family Outreach in 1997 which has raised over $15 million for the South Florida community and whose primary beneficiaries include Jackson Memorial Foundation’s Guardian Angels which supports the Holtz Center for seriously ill children, SafeSpace which is a domestic violence shelter for women and their children, and the Miami Coalition for a Safe and Drug-free Community.
+They founded The Miami HEAT Family Outreach in 1997 which has raised nearly $20 million for the South Florida community and whose primary beneficiaries include Jackson Memorial Foundation’s Guardian Angels which supports the Holtz Center for seriously ill children, SafeSpace which is a domestic violence shelter for women and their children, and the Miami Coalition for a Safe and Drug-free Community.
 They are also involved in the Pediatric AIDS Foundation’s Kids for Kids organization which they started in 1992 in New York, and the YMCA in Los Angeles, New York, and Miami.
 For over 30 years the Rileys have been actively involved with Boys and Girls Clubs of America.
 As a result of his efforts, Riley has received many prestigious awards, including the Miami Project Sports Legend Award in 1992, Boys and Girls Clubs Miami Person of the Year Award in 1998, and was honored by the YMCA Miami in 1998.
 Riley was also instrumental in establishing the HEAT’s Home Strong program in 2006 which supports and gives aid to military personnel.